Lazy-Solutions/AdvancedSceneManager/docs/guides/Standalone scenes.md

 ![](../image/scene-manager-window-dynamic-collections.png)
 ## Startup Behavior

 Standalone scenes can be configured to open during game startup or when entering play mode in the editor.
-These settings are controlled through the **Scene Menu**, accessible via the menu button on the scene field.
+These settings are controlled through the **Scene popup**, accessible via the menu button on the scene field.

 ![](../image/standalone-options.png)

-To configure startup behavior:

-1. Click the menu button next to the standalone scene field.
-2. Select the desired startup option:
-   - **Open**: Always opens on startup.
-   - **Auto**: Opens if no other startup scenes override it.
-   - **Do Not Open**: Never opens automatically.

 > These startup settings are especially useful for utility scenes such as overlays, persistent UI, or manager systems.
 ## Input Bindings